Allen-Synthesis/EuroPi/software/contrib/hamlet.md

-# EuroPi Hamlet - A 6-channel open source sequencer and random source power house!
+# EuroPi Hamlet - Sequencing Drums and two voices

 author: Sean Bechhofer (github.com/seanbechhofer)

 date: 2022-04-03

 labels: sequencer, gates, triggers, drums, randomness

-TB or not TB?
-Consequencer is a gate and stepped CV sequencer based on Nik Ansell's Consequencer, which is itself inspired by Grids from Mutable Instruments.
+**TB or not TB?** Hamlet is a drum and voice sequencer based on Nik Ansell's Consequencer, which is itself inspired by Grids from Mutable Instruments.
 It includes features inspired by O_C's TB3PO, adding two tracks of CV and gates.
 Density of notes played on the CV tracks can be adjusted.

+The app provides two gates for drum patterns and a pair of channels giving gate/CV to drive voices.

 Use outputs 1/2 for drum gates.
 Pairs 3/4 and 5/6 provide gate/CV for
 melody lines.
 Send a clock to the digital input to start the sequence.